julien6387/supvisors/docs/configuration.rst

     .. attention::

-        The host names (also called host nodes in Supervisor) are expected to be known to every related systems in the list.
+        The node names are expected to be known to every related systems in the list.
         If it's not the case, check the network configuration.

     .. hint::

-        If the `netifaces <https://pypi.python.org/pypi/netifaces>`_ package is installed, it is possible to use IP addresses in addition to host names.
+        If the `netifaces <https://pypi.python.org/pypi/netifaces>`_ package is installed, it is possible to use IP addresses in addition to node names.

-        Like the host names, the IP addresses are expected to be known to every related systems in the list.
+        Like the node names, the IP addresses are expected to be known to every related systems in the list.
         If it's not the case, check the network configuration.